 British football journalism is the best in the world, and most of the national papers have apps that allow you to read a wealth of football news, opinions and features.

 A deal with Sky Sports means that Twitter will be showing bite-sized highlights to those that like their favourite moments to be short and snappy.
 Great for sharing that amazing overhead kick or brilliant 'tekkers'.
+Twitter is a dream for the latest news etc as well as clips from around the world of football and access to many of the big stars.
+We've included a list of the accounts which we follow below.

 And then we come to the podcasts: There are some brilliant club specific podcasts which we'll let you find by yourself but there's also no shortage of fantastic general football 'casts that will keep you entertained when watching isn't an option.